 A ball gown is the perfect option for brides who want that traditional classic look.
 Choose a minimal satin gown, or go for something more glamorous with tulle, beaded embroidery or intricate lace details.
 If a ball gown silhouette isn’t for you, fitted gowns and sheath gowns are equally classic alternatives.
 Accessorize with pearl jewelry (so timeless!), understated shoes, and a polished hairstyle.
 Finish your bridal look with a sash that’s tied in a neat bow around your waist.

-If the venue requires a black tie dress code, you’ll need to wear a tuxedo.
+If the venue requires a black tie dress code, men will need to wear tuxedos.
 For more casual attire, stick with a suit in a darker color, although don’t feel limited to the standard black.
 Navy blue and charcoal gray are both classic with a twist.

 Cake and Dessert

 It wouldn’t be a classic wedding without a traditional wedding cake.
 You can keep it simple with just the frosting and a topper, or you can ask your baker to add subtle decorative accents.
-Hand-piped icing, Swiss dots, monograms, and fresh flowers are just a few of our favorites
+Hand-piped icing, Swiss dots, monograms, and fresh flowers are just a few of our favorites.
+Fondant icing will give your wedding cake the cleanest look, but buttercream icing is oh-so-chic when paired with a few subtle flowers.